-1.7 Financial instruments

-1.7.1 Initial recognition
+1.7 Financial instruments 1.7.1 Initial recognition

-The Group recognises financial assets and liabilities when it becomes a party to the terms of the contract, for regular way transactions, on trade date.
-All financial instruments are measured initially at fair value plus/minus transaction costs, except in the case of financial liabilities recorded at fair value through profit or loss, where transaction costs are expensed upfront.
+The Group recognises financial assets and liabilities when it becomes a party to the terms of the contract, for regular way transactions, this is on trade date.
+All financial instruments are measured initially at fair value plus/minus transaction costs, except in the case of financial assets and financial liabilities recorded at fair value through profit or loss, where transaction costs are expensed upfront.